robin-rpr/bgpdata/README.md

 -   [RIS](https://ris.ripe.net/) for providing the BGP data and collector infrastructure
 -   [RIPE NCC](https://www.ripe.net/) for providing the RIS Live Kafka infrastructure
 -   [OpenBMP](https://www.openbmp.org/) for providing the invaluable OpenBMP Suite used in-depth in this project
--   [Tim Evens](https://github.com/tevens) for his leading role in the development of the OpenBMP Suite
+-   [Tim Evens](https://github.com/TimEvens) for his leading role in the development of the OpenBMP Suite
 -   [RIPEstat](https://stat.ripe.net/) for their incredible infrastructure and data visualization
--   [RIPE Atlas](https://atlas.ripe.net/) for providing the impressive RIPE Atlas infrastructure and providing mesaurement data for this project
+-   [RIPE Atlas](https://atlas.ripe.net/) for providing the RIPE Atlas infrastructure and providing mesaurement data for this project
--   [Massimo Candela](https://github.com/mcandela) for his outstanding work on [BGPPlay](https://bgplayjs.com/)
+-   [Massimo Candela](https://www.linkedin.com/in/massimocandela) for his outstanding work on [BGPPlay](https://bgplayjs.com/)
--   [Fanmin Shi](https://github.com/fanminshi) for his support on the BMPv3 implementation and K8s integration
+-   [Fanmin Shi](https://www.linkedin.com/in/fanmin-shi-9a572120/) for his support on the BMPv3 implementation and K8s integration
--   [Christian Teuschel](https://github.com/cteuschel) for his inspiration for this project and operation of RIPEstat at the RIPE NCC
+-   [Christian Teuschel](https://www.linkedin.com/in/cteuschel/) for his inspiration for this project and operation of RIPEstat at the RIPE NCC
--   [Ben Cartwick Cox](https://github.com/bencox) for the development of [BGP.tools](https://bgp.tools/) and service to the Internet Community
+-   [Ben Cartwright-Cox](https://benjojo.co.uk/) for the development of [BGP.tools](https://bgp.tools/) and service to the Internet Community
 -   [CAIDA BGPStream](https://bgpstream.caida.org/) for providing a versatile BGP data streaming library
 -   [Postmark](https://postmarkapp.com/) for providing the email service